DominikN/discovery-server-superclient-demo/README.md

 ## Initial setup

 > **Warning**
+>
 > You need to run this step only once.

-The Husarnet hostname of a device running Discovery Server need to be known (be available in `/etc/hosts` file of the Husarnet Client) before evaluating the hostname in a `dds-config.*.xml` file.
-This is why we need to run Husarnet client before running ROS 2 Docker containers with a custom DDS config:
+The Husarnet hostname of a device running Discovery Server need to be known (be available in `/etc/hosts` file of the Husarnet Client) before evaluating the hostnames in a `dds-config.*.xml` file.
+This is why we need to make **the first** run of Husarnet Client **before** running ROS 2 Docker containers with a custom DDS config:

 ### Running Husarnet Client for a `Discovery Server`